 “It's a little frightening for people to get into your life that much, but I don’t have anything to hide,” the late Elaine Stritch told Playbill during the filming.
 “There’s no point in doing a documentary unless you absolutely deliver the 100 percent truth.”
 Filmmaker Chiemi Karasawa began shooting the documentary in 2011, three years before Stritch’s death.
 The film is classic Stritch: unflinchingly candid, shrewdly funny, deeply moving and flecked with tension.
 Karasawa delivers a gripping film that captures a Broadway lion still capable of roaring in the final years of her life.
 (81 minutes)

 SHOW BUSINESS: THE ROAD TO BROADWAY

-The destiny of four Broadway musicals from the 2003–2004 season are captured in this must-watch 2007 documentary from Dori Berinstein.
+The destiny of four Broadway musicals from the 2003–2004 season are captured in another must-watch 2007 documentary from Dori Berinstein.
 The movie offers a rare behind-the-scenes view of a show’s creative process—from casting to opening night.
 Critics, creatives, and Broadway’s biggest movers and shakers are the key players in this documentary that focuses on Wicked, Taboo, Avenue Q, and Caroline, or Change.
-(102 minutes)
+(103 minutes)